 Platform: The most basic part of the robot.
-It includes the chassis, drive assemblies, suspension, wheels, battery, safety scanning laser, sonar, an on-board Lynx core with a built-in gyroscope, software needed to navigate, connectors for interfacing with and powering the payload, and the robot covers.
+It includes the chassis, drive assemblies, suspension, wheels, battery, safety scanning laser, sonar, an on-board Lynx core with a built-in gyroscope, software needed to navigate, connectors for interfacing with and powering the payload structure, and the platform covers.

-Payload: Anything you attach to the Lynx platform.
+Payload Structure: Anything you attach to the Lynx platform.
 This could be as simple as a box for holding parts or documents that you want transported, or as complicated as a robotic arm that will be used to pick up parts to transport.

-AIV (Autonomous Indoor Vehicle): The Lynx platform with a payload attached to it.
+AIV (Autonomous Intelligent Vehicle): The Lynx platform with a payload structure attached to it.
 This is your complete mobile robot, which will transport your products, parts, or data.